-When using the Neighborly Participant Portal please keep in mind the following:
+When using the Neighborly Participant Portal please keep in mind the following: The Neighborly Participant Portal does not automatically save your work - SAVED APPLICATIONS ARE NOT THE SAME AS SUBMITTED APPLICATIONS.

-- Neighborly does not automatically save your work. - There is a save option and applicants are strongly encouraged to save their progress as they work on their application. - Neighborly does not automatically submit your application for you. - To be considered for funding, if an applicant chooses to save and exit their application prior to submitting then they will need to log back into the Neighborly Participant Portal and submit their application prior to the January 6, 2023, 4:30 p.m. deadline.
+- There is a save option and applicants are strongly encouraged to save their progress as they work on their application. - To be considered for funding, applications must be submitted prior to the January 31, 2024, 4:30 p.m. deadline.